gitCavendish/gitCavendish.github.io/drafts/2018-06-19-why-you-should.md

 -- Nicholas Carr, The Shallows

 Whenever possible, avoid teachers and supervisors who are highly critical in a negative sense.
-Telling peoeple what they're doing wrong while ignoring what they're doing right reduces their energy.
-When it's your turn to teach or supervise or give adivce, you might try the following approach: "Here's what I like about what you're doing, and here's how you might improve it."
+Telling people what they're doing wrong while ignoring what they're doing right reduces their energy.
+When it's your turn to teach or supervise or give advice, you might try the following approach: "Here's what I like about what you're doing, and here's how you might improve it."

 -- George Leonard.
 Mastery: The Keys to Success and Long-Term Fulfillment